brunogfranca/bitbucket2github/README.md

 Usage: bitbucket2github [OPTIONS]

 Options:
-  --github-username TEXT         Your Github Username  [required] --github-password TEXT         Your Github Password  [required] --github-owner TEXT            The owner of the new repository  [required] --bitbucket-username TEXT      Your Bitbucket Username  [required] --bitbucket-password TEXT      Your Bitbucket Password  [required] --bitbucket-organization TEXT  Your Bitbucket Organization
+  --github-token TEXT            Your Github Personal access token  [required] --github-organization TEXT     The Github organization to import the repository to --github-team TEXT             The Github team under the organization --bitbucket-username TEXT      Your Bitbucket Username  [required] --bitbucket-password TEXT      Your Bitbucket Password  [required] --bitbucket-organization TEXT  Your Bitbucket Organization